openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Credential Endpoint {#credential-endpoint}

-The Credential Endpoint issues a Credential as approved by the End-User upon presentation of a valid Access Token representing this approval.
+The Credential Endpoint issues one or more instances of a Credential Configuration or Credential Dataset as approved by the End-User upon presentation of a valid Access Token representing this approval.
 Support for this endpoint is REQUIRED.

 Communication with the Credential Endpoint MUST utilize TLS.

-The Client may send a Credential Request to ask for the issuance of:
+The Client may send a Credential Request to obtain:

 * one Credential instance of a particular Credential Configuration and Credential Dataset;
 * multiple Credential instances of a particular Credential Configuration and Credential Dataset, each with distinct cryptographic materials.